 Rankbrain set search queries in a way that suits the best results according to the asked query.

-If you want to know all about ranbrain and how it works then you should read this blog.
+If you want to know all about rankbrain and how it works then you should read this blog.

-Mainly, the google handles user intent by focusing on the query meanings.
-There are many queries which have multiple and different meanings which I’ve discussed below.
+Mainly, Google handles user intent by focusing on query meanings.
+There are many queries that have multiple and different meanings which I’ve discussed below.

 Queries with Multiple and Different Meanings

-Sometimes google also confused to show the best results to the users.
+Sometimes Google is also confused to show the best results to the users.

-Because there are many queries which have different & multiple meanings.
-Many users who have less time to know the information from the google, they always search only 1-word query.
-So sometimes google is also unable to understand the query.
+Because there are many queries that have different & multiple meanings.
+Many users who have less time to know the information from Google, they always search only 1-word queries.
+So sometimes Google is also unable to understand the query.